 A work visa in Indonesia can be for professional positions, such as manager, teacher, technician, and field executive.
 The Indonesian market is swamped by global corporations that regularly hire professionals who are foreign nationals, which makes work visa applications in Indonesia very common.

-Locally referred to as KITAS, the work visa in Indonesia allows foreigners to fill in positions in Indonesian companies.
-A limited stay permit card can be exchanged for this visa within 14 days of the holder’s arrival.
+Locally referred to as KITAS or simply ITAS, the work visa in Indonesia allows foreigners to fill in positions in Indonesian companies.

 Today, in an effort to encourage more foreign investors, the Indonesian government has simplified the procedure on work visa application for foreigners.
 For example, if previously IMTA was required, it is no longer the case.